-The Committee elects officer bearers at the first Committee meeting and each year after at the Annual General Meeting (AGM).
-Office bearers must be reported to Council after they are elected.
+The Committee elects officer bearers at the first Committee meeting and each year after at their Annual General Meeting (AGM).
+Once elected, office bearer names must be provided to Council.

 Office bearers do not have greater decision-making powers than other Committee members, other than the Chairperson who has a casting vote in the event of a tied vote.